richeney/aks-secure-vwan-snat/README.md

     git clone https://github.com/richeney/aks-vwan-nat
     ```

-    This readme assumes you are in the
+    This readme assumes you are in your home directory.

 ## AKS

 Deploy the test AKS environment.

-Note that is uses a tiny public address prefix by default as per my POC brief.
+Note that is uses a tiny public address prefix by default as per the POC brief.

 > Feel free to change this to a purely private address space and update the subnet address prefixes appropriately.

 The loadbalancer subnet is specified by the loadbalancer annotations in the YAML kubernetes service definition so that it doesn't consume IP addresses from the aks subnet.